cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Run
 ``python legged_gym/scripts/train.py --task=pupper_flat --num_envs=2000 --max_iterations=1500 --run_name='running_test' --headless``
 to train your policy.
-Run for around 250 iterations and check the results.
+Check policy around every 250 iterations to analyze if you have chosen the correct coefficients.

 DELIVERABLE: What terms are included in your reward functions?
 What coefficeints did you use?
 How did you come up with these terms and what was their desired effect?
 Why might this policy perform poorly on the physical robot?